mattbassat/mattbassat/README.md

 - Currently working on neural network simulations (computational neuroscience) at NeuroPSI
 - Learning about mean-field (mesoscale) and whole-brain scale modelling
-- How to reach me: mattbassat@gmail.com; matthew.bassat@etu-upsaclay.fr
+- How to reach me: mattbassat@gmail.com

 <!--
 **mattbassat/mattbassat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.